fskarmeta/catorcentena-frontend/README.md

 ## CSS Library

-We are using https://windicss.org/ and extension of https://tailwindcss.com/docs/installation
+We are using https://windicss.org/ an extension of https://tailwindcss.com/docs/installation